 Dr. Crawford called this “mental low gear” since it helps you climb steep hills of thought with heavy loads.
 Mental low gear teases ideas out of your head and onto paper where they might do some good for others.

 Dr. Crawford developed this idea back in the 1920s and used it during WWII to help increase defense plant production.
 I studied under Dr. Crawford in the 1980s and am one of the very few who can successfully lead a CSM workshop in the 21st century.
-Look up the CSM on the internet and most likely you will find a method he would not recognize or approve of.
+Look up the CSM on the internet and most likely you will find a method that does not follow his original intent.

 The slips must come from 20 pound bond paper precisely cut into eight pieces.

 Since CSM is not sticky, but loose-leaf, ideas can be recombined from many peoples’ brains.
 Since it is physical and not virtually on a screen, your space is limited by your reach and a strong brain-hand bond is created in the thought process.